roeegro/SwimFix/client/README.md

 ### Register User
 In this page, the user has to enter the following credentials:

--   Username in english- must begin with a letter.
+-   Username in English- must begin with a letter.

 -   Valid email address.